Cozmo18/detoxy/README.md

 ## About

-Detoxy is a powerful Discord bot that leverages machine learning to automatically detect and moderate toxic content in your server.
-Built with modern AI technologies and best practices, Detoxy helps maintain a healthy and positive community environment by identifying and handling inappropriate messages in real-time.
+nm (short for "no more") is a powerful Discord bot that leverages machine learning to automatically detect and moderate toxic content in your server.
+Built with modern AI technologies and best practices, nm helps maintain a healthy and positive community environment by identifying and handling inappropriate messages in real-time.

-Unlike other moderation bots that rely on simple keyword matching, Detoxy uses advanced natural language processing to understand context and nuance, providing more accurate and fair moderation decisions.
+Unlike other moderation bots that rely on simple keyword matching, nm uses advanced natural language processing to understand context and nuance, providing more accurate and fair moderation decisions.

 ## Features